 - a.
-First offense The device will be confiscated by school personnel and taken to the office for the student to pick up at day's end.
+First & Second offense The device will be confiscated by school personnel and either placed on the instructor's desk or taken to the office for the student to pick up at day's end.
 A behavior log will be written. - b.
-Second offense The device will be confiscated and be taken to the office for student to pick up at day's end.
-Additionally, the student will turn the phone into the office the following day prior to classes starting and the student is able to retrieve the phone at day's end.
-Should the student fail to bring the phone to the office, a lunch detention will be assigned.
-A behavior log will be written. - c.
-Third offense The device will be confiscated.
-A detention will be assigned.
-The student's parent/guardian will be notified and required to pick up the device in the school office. - d.
-Fourth and subsequent offense The device will be confiscated.
+Third Offense- The device will be confiscated by school personnel and either kept on the instructor's desk or taken to the office for the student to pick up at day's end.
+Additionally, the student will turn the phone into the office the following day prior to classes starting.
+The student is able to retrieve the phone at day's end, but not have it for lunch.
+Should the student fail to bring the phone to the office, a lunch detention will be assigned. - c.
+Fourth and subsequent offense The device will be confiscated and taken to the office.
 The student will be assigned a detention.
-Additionally, the student will be prohibited from bringing the device to school for the next 10 school days.
-If the student is found in possession of the device during this 10-day period, the student will be prohibited from bringing the device to school for the remainder of the school year.
-The student will also face consequences for insubordination. parent/guardian will be notified and required to pick up the device in the school office.
+Additionally, the student may be prohibited from bringing the device to school for the next 10 school days.
+If the student is found in possession of the device during this 10-day period, the student will be prohibited from bringing the device to school for the remainder of the semester.
 The student will also face consequences for insubordination.
+Additionally, the student's parent/guardian will be notified and required to pick up the device in the school office.